 When a property has no title or presenting sponsor, it is the sponsor with the largest set of benefits.

-Refers to any organization with which a sponsor formally aligns itself as part of its marketing or corporate strategy (Farelly, 2008).
-Typically in sports, arts, events, entertainment or causes.
-Synonyms: Rightsholder, Sponsee
+This refers to any organization with which a sponsor formally aligns itself as part of its marketing or corporate strategy (Farelly, 2008).
+Typically, these organizations are sports teams, arts organizations, entertainment events or causes.
+Synonyms: rightsholder, sponsee.

 Right of First Refusal